tjvantoll/articles/blues/outboard-dfu-release/article.md

-# Announcing a Developer Beta of Outboard DFU
+# Announcing the Developer Beta of Outboard DFU

-Today is a big day at Blues, as we’re excited to announce a developer beta of Outboard DFU, a new solution for over-the-air host firmware updates.
+Today is a big day at Blues, as we’re excited to announce the developer beta of Outboard DFU, a new solution for over-the-air host firmware updates.

 Let’s dive right in and look at what Outboard DFU is, how it works, and how you can start performing over-the-air firmware updates today.